spack/spack/lib/spack/docs/packaging_guide.rst

                 exe = which(self.prefix.bin.report))
                 exe()

-Since no options are being passed to any of the executables and no outputs are checked, the implementation could be simplified with a for-loop:
+The result is ``test_series`` runs the following executable in order: ``setup``, ``run``, and ``report``.
+In this case no options are passed to any of the executables and no outputs from running them are checked.
+Consequently, the implementation could be simplified with a for-loop as follows:

 .. code-block:: python